Siege of Fort Crozon: Aftermath

 The Anglo-French force then consolidated themselves in the fort.
 The French criticized the English, in particular Norreys for being brutal and cruel, and Aumont ordered any remaining survivors to be respected as prisoners of war.
 Out of 400 Spanish soldiers only thirteen survived; nine soldiers survived having managed to hide among the dead and taken prisoner, and four managed to make their way to the rocks towards the sea.
 Referring to this event, the French Navy commander Christophe-Paulin de La Poix de Fréminville stated that the fundamental nature of each nation was made apparent:

 English and French losses amounted to 700 which included dead by combat or disease - most of the casualties in the actual fighting were French.
 The French Marshal Liscoet and the Lord Romegon had died in the breach.
 Frobisher, on the navy's return to Plymouth, died from his wound because gangrene had set in.
-Sourdéac's militia and Águila arrived soon after the battle and immediately began to completely raze the fort until nothing was left.
+Sourdéac's militia arrived soon after the battle and immediately began to completely raze the fort until nothing was left.
 Norreys meanwhile then pressed southward in an attempt to bring Águila and his remaining troops into battle but Águila retreated further away.
-Mercour on hearing of the defeat was furious and threatened to crush Aumont and take Brest himself with his own army.
+The Duke of Mercœur on hearing of the defeat was furious and threatened to crush Aumont and take Brest himself with his own army.

 The defence of the Spanish was admired by their opposite numbers; the body of Paredes was buried in the Church of Brest with full military honours.
 The prisoners were then released and sent back to Águila; Aumont had praised their bravery in the defence in the letters he gave and themselves told the news of the final storming and the subsequent massacre.

-On Elizabeth's Ascension day in November three captured Spanish standards from the campaign were presented to her and Norreys was hailed a hero.
+On Elizabeth's Ascension day in November, three captured Spanish standards from the campaign were presented to her and Norreys was hailed a hero.
 English troops left France in February the following year and Elizabeth was able to redeploy her troops back to the Netherlands.
 The Spanish retention of Blavet allowed for a spoiling attack on Cornwall the following year but this was only a minor descent that proved that England's defences were found wanting.

 For the Spanish the defeat at Crozon was a disaster.
-The defeat effectively ended their hopes to use Brest as a launching point for an invasion of England and gave Philip a further blow to his naval aspirations.
+The defeat effectively ended their hopes to use Brest as a launching point for an invasion of England and gave Philip II a further blow to his naval aspirations.
 In addition in the wake of the defeat, support for the league rapidly waned soon after; serious strains soon emerged between the Spanish forces, Mercour, and other members of the league.
-The French king Henry IV in this opportunist moment then declared war on Spain on 17 January 1595 which would last until 1598 with the Peace of Vervins.
+The French king Henry IV in this opportunist moment then declared war on Spain on 17 January 1595 which would last until the Peace of Vervins, signed three years later. Águila would later take part in the disastrous 4th Spanish Armada to Ireland in 1601 which ended in defeat at the siege of Kinsale.